MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 #### New bulletin execution details

 1. On selecting **New Bulletin** button from Bulletins screen, **gblRecordBulletin** is set to blank, so it gets updated when the user fills in the Bulletins information such as title, sub title, Image, category, or description and saves the information
-2. Once the required information is filled the **Save** button gets activated. **varValidCategory , varValidTitle** and **varValidDescription** variables are used to know if the required fields contains data or not.
+2. Once the required information is filled the **Save** button gets activated. **varValidCategory , varValidTitle, and **varValidDescription** variables are used to know if the required fields contains data or not.
 3. When **Save** button is pressed,  a bulletin record will get created with either **Draft** state or **Pending** state based up on the status value selection of the **Ready for Review** checkbox.
 4. Once the save process is complete, a dialog confirming the action will be shown using the variables **locVisibleDialogReadyForReview** and **locVisibleDialog**.
-5. If the newly created bulletin is marked **Ready for Review**, its status will be **Pending** and the team owner needs to approve it and publish it before it is visible to users in the Bulletins app.
-If the bulletin is not flagged as ready for review, it will be in **Draft** state so the user can make updates to the bulletin.
+5. If the newly created bulletin is marked **Ready for Review**, its status will be **Pending** and the team owner needs to approve it and publish it before it's visible to users in the Bulletins app.
+If the bulletin isn't flagged as ready for review, it will be in **Draft** state so the user can make updates to the bulletin.

 ### Updating a bulletin